 New Zealander's are proud of their Maori roots.
 The famous haka offers an intriguing sample of this Pacific island heritage, and increasingly travelers are keen to learn more.
 Maori song, dance and mythology are prevalent, towns in New Zealand are adorned with carvings and rooms are dressed in flax weavings.

-The origins of indigenous populations, Inuit or First Nations as they are now known, stem from the end of the last ice age when nomadic tribes followed herds of mammoths and bison from Siberia to Alaska and onwards into what is now known as Canada.
+The origins of indigenous populations, Inuit or First Nations as they are now known, stem from the end of the last ice age when nomadic tribes followed herds of mammoths and bison from Siberia to Alaska and onward into what is now known as Canada.
 Every August, Manitoulin Island hosts Canada's largest pow-wow, a splendid celebration of native culture.

 Few professions are shrouded in as much mystery as that of the Geisha.
 As a result you would be hard-pressed to find an occupation that is so misunderstood in every corner of the world, including Japan.
 By far the best way to spot the now elusive Geisha is to take an evening walk around the Gion district in Kyoto.